-- Design Team:Eric Boucher and Elisabeth Bouchard
+- Design Team:Eric Boucher, Elisabeth Bouchard

 - General Contractor:Les Constructions A. Carrier